-a.
-This permit may be modified, suspended, or revoked by the DE in accordance with 33 CFR 1344, Part 325.7(a)-(e).

-b.
-The DE will immediately suspend activities authorized herein, upon finding the immediate suspension would be in the general public interest.
+- a.
+This permit may be modified, suspended, or revoked by the DE in accordance with 33 CFR 1344, Part 325.7(a)-(e). - b.
+The DE will immediately suspend activities authorized herein, upon finding the immediate suspension will be in the general public interest. - c.

-c.
 The DE upon suspension will provide the permittee of a written notice thereof which shall indicate (1) the extent of the suspension, (2) the reasons for this action, and (3) any corrective or preventative measures to be taken by the permittee which are deemed necessary by the DE to abate imminent hazards to the general public interest.
-The permittee shall take immediate action to comply with the provisions of this notice.

-d.
-Within 10 days following receipt of this notice of suspension, the permittee may request a meeting with the DE or request a hearing in order to present information relevant to a decision as to whether his/her permit should be reinstated, modified, or revoked.

-e.
-This permit may be either modified, suspended, or revoked, in whole or in part, if the Secretary of the Army or his/her authorized representative determines that there has been a violation of any of the terms or conditions of this permit or that such action would otherwise be in the public interest.
+The permittee shall take immediate action to comply with the provisions of this notice. - d.
+Within 10 days following receipt of this notice of suspension, the permittee may request a meeting with the DE or request a hearing in order to present information relevant to a decision as to whether his/her permit shall be reinstated, modified, or revoked. - e.
+This permit may be either modified, suspended, or revoked, in whole or in part, if the Secretary of the Army or his/her authorized representative determines that there has been a violation of any of the terms or conditions of this permit or that such action will otherwise be in the public interest. - f.

-f.
 In issuing this permit, the Government has relied on the information and data, which the permittee has provided in connection with his/her permit application.
-If subsequent to the issuance of this permit, such information and data prove to be false, incomplete, or inaccurate, this permit may be modified, suspended, or revoked, in whole or in part, and/or the Government may, in addition, institute appropriate legal proceedings.

-g.
-Any modification, suspension, or revocation of this permit shall not be the basis for any claim for damages against the United States.

-7. Stockpile Area: Stockpile areas shall not be located in a water of the United States or adjacent wetland.
+If subsequent to the issuance of this permit, such information and data prove to be false, incomplete, or inaccurate, this permit may be modified, suspended, or revoked, in whole or in part, and/or the Government may, in addition, institute appropriate legal proceedings. - g.
+Any modification, suspension, or revocation of this permit shall not be the basis for any claim for damages against the United States. - 7.
+Stockpile Area: Stockpile areas shall not be located in a water of the United States or adjacent wetland.
 The Permittee shall incorporate ECM along the entire perimeter of the stockpile area to prevent excavated material from eroding into adjacent wetlands or waters.
-Stockpile locations should be placed outside of the 25-year floodplain.

-8. Monitoring for Stream Impacts: The permittee shall monitor the streambank for destabilization for a period of 2 years.
+Stockpile locations shall be placed outside of the 25-year floodplain. - 8.
+Monitoring for Stream Impacts: The permittee shall monitor the streambank for destabilization for a period of 2 years.
 If stream destabilization occurs during this period, the permittee shall notify the Corps, Regulatory Office immediately in writing.
 This report shall assess the condition of the stream.
 The permittee shall include photographs of the stream channel and degraded area.
 After notification is made, the permittee may be required to submit a detailed plan discussing how to repair the problem while providing minimal effects to the waters of the United States.

 9. Project-Specific Locations Pre-Construction Meeting: The Permittee shall conduct a meeting with the contractor(s) detailing the terms and conditions of this GP prior to commencing construction activities of the project.
-Within three weeks following the meeting, the Permittee will also provide written confirmation to the Corps that the meeting was held and the measures that will be used to protect water quality.
+Within three weeks following the meeting, the Permittee will also provide written confirmation to the Corps that the meeting was held and addressed haul roads, staging areas, borrow sites, disposal sites, and other off project facilities.
+The Permittee shall not start until Project-Specific Locations Pre-Construction Meeting has been completed to ensure that the project will protect water quality, avoid wetlands, and avoid known historic properties as well as tribal interests.